Amphiluke/async-aid/README.md

 #### Synopsis

-For cases where manual cache invalidation is required, the library provides the special function `resetCacher()`.
+For cases where manual cache invalidation is required, the library provides a function `resetCacher()` specifically designed for this purpose.
 You can use it to clear internal cache storage of your cacher either selectively (on the key basis) or in its entirety.

 #### Simple cacher reset